 Composition, Eligibility, and Terms of Office

-The ISPCP Executive Officers shall comprise the Chairman, the elected ISPCP constituency member(s) serving on the GNSO Council, the ISPCP member elected to serve on the Commercial Stakeholder Group Executive and his alternate, resulting in a maximum of 5 ISPCP officers.
+The ISPCP Executive Officers shall comprise the Chairperson, the elected ISPCP constituency member(s) serving on the GNSO Council, the ISPCP member elected to serve on the Commercial Stakeholder Group Executive and his alternate, resulting in a maximum of 5 ISPCP officers.

 As some of these roles may overlap an officer of the ISPCP may only hold two of these roles at any one time.

 If at any time in the future the ISPCP has no direct representation on the GNSO Council due to an increase in the number of Constituencies within the Commercial Stakeholder Group, the Constituency shall appoint a GNSO Council contact person who shall also become part of the ISPCP Executive.

+The GNSO contact person shall be the prime contact point on all GNSO issues within the Constituency.
+The contact person shall also be responsible for keeping the Constituency aware of all relevant developments and discussions taking place within the GNSO Council which directly impact the ISPCP Constituency.

 At any one time there must be a minimum of 3 ISPCP Executive Officers.